 Highway, Highway Home

 Archetypal psychology already exists and archetypal cosmology came forth with Richard Tarnas’ book, Cosmos and Psyche, in 2006.
-Archetypal ecology is coming forth in the work of Rupert Sheldrake in the morphogenic field and in the work of transpersonal psychology, in particular, through Chris Bache, in his work with the collective consciousness of the species mind.
-All 3 of these archetypal ways of knowing endure and can be found in indigenous wisdom and cultures.
+Archetypal ecology is coming forth.
+So far as I know, Becca Segall Tarnas was first to publish and use the term in 2015.
+However, the concepts of a sacred Earth weave through the work of Rupert Sheldrake in the morphogenic field and in the work of transpersonal psychology, in particular, through Chris Bache, in his work with the collective consciousness of the species mind.
+I consider this writing to be a foundational text for an archetypal ecology.
+All 4 of these archetypal ways of knowing endure and can be found in indigenous wisdom and cultures.

-Galileo’s star images are sketches of the revelatory solid transparency that mirrors current psychic reality.
+Galileo’s star images are sketches of the revelatory solid transparency that has mirrored psychic reality of the West ever since.
 By psychic, I mean the world view in the Western tradition, described earlier, where the delight of soul is our reason for being.
 As expressions of the reality of psyche, since 1610, when we truly take in the awe and beauty of the starry nighttime sky, we are looking at permutations of:

 The is that is, that was,